Impa10r/peerswap-web/README.md

 ## Automatic Liquid Swap-Ins

 Liquid BTC is more custodial than Bitcoin and Lightning.
 We do not advise accumulating large balances for long-term holding.
-Once you gained Liquid in a peer swap-in or a peg-in process, it is better to initiate own swap in to rebalance a channel of your choice.
+Once you gained Liquid in a peer swap-in or a pegin process, it is better to initiate own swap in to rebalance a channel of your choice.

 Currently, it is not possible to prevent swap outs by other peers while allowing receipt of swap ins.
 You don't want your Liquid balance taken, because such a rebalancing may not be optimal for you (but optimal for your peer).